gnar/cl2/README.md

 cl2
 ===

-An old scripting language implementation with similarities to JavaScript
+A scripting language implementation with similarities to JavaScript.
+Not used/maintained anymore, the successor will be 'zombo'.